#1 Start With One Good Investment

 #7 Work Closely With Your Broker

 A key part of building your property portfolio is securing financing for each investment.
-And your number one ally in this is a reliable, experienced finance broker.
-Your broker will help you understand the finance needed and find you the best possible deal with the best terms.
+And your number one ally in this is a reliable, experienced broker.
+Your broker will help you understand the funding needed and find you the best possible deal with the best terms.
 Getting a good deal on your property finance can go a long way to helping you build a successful portfolio.